 Habitat Characteristics

 We measured habitat characteristics during the summer and fall of 2016.
-We measured vegetation cover in at least three 1-meter radius subplots within each plot.
+We measured vegetation cover in three to five 1-meter radius subplots within each plot.
 One subplot was located in the center of each plot, with four more located half way to each of the four plot corners.
 Subplots that were located within lakes or wetlands were not surveyed.
-Understory vegetation was evaluated at the one-meter subplot-level by category.
-The categories were: number of woody stems (i.e., shrubby species < 0.5 m tall), graminoid cover, (sub-classified based by growth form as bunchgrass or non-bunchgrass), the percent of total grass that was little bluestem (Schizachyrium scoparium), the number of blazing star (Liatris) stems, number of gopher mounds, number of Liatris stems, number of milkweed stems, and litter depth.
-Several other habitat variables (habitat type, percent canopy, number of open-grown oaks, and number of sand blowouts) were evaluated at differing larger scales.
-Habitat was categorically generalized as the dominant habitat type of the area immediately surrounding the subplot.
+Understory vegetation was evaluated at each subplot, including: percent cover of bunchgrass, non-bunchgrass, and little bluestem (Schizachyrium scoparium); number of stems of woody vegetation (i.e. shrubby species <0.5 m tall), blazing star (Liatris spp.), and milkweed (**include Latin name**); number of pocket gopher (**Latin name**) mounds; and litter depth.
+We averaged all subplot variables over the entire plot.
+Several additional variables (e.g., habitat type, percent canopy, number of open-grown oaks, and number of sand blowouts) were evaluated at larger scales.
+Habitat type was categorically generalized as the dominant habitat type of the area immediately surrounding the subplot.
 Percent canopy cover was evaluated based on the effective area visible from each subplot center with a densitometer.
-All open-grown oaks and sand blowouts visible from the subplot were counted.
-Open-grown oaks were defined by spreading, symmetrical and well-developed canopies that had grown without the apparent interference of nearby trees.
+All open-grown oaks and sand blowouts visible from the center subplot were counted.
+Open-grown oaks were defined by spreading, symmetrical, and well-developed canopies that had grown without the apparent interference of nearby trees.
 Sand blowouts were classified as areas of open sand at least 1 meter in diameter.
-We averaged all habitat values over the entire plot.

 Statistical Analysis

-Our general modeling approach used state-space abundance models (also known as N-mixture models; Royle 2004), which are particularly useful for modeling field data on rare or cryptic species because they allow for modeling both the parameter of interest (in this case, abundance) and the observation error that is often inherent in field surveys (Royle 2004, Hostetler and Chandler 2015).
-Though very similar to its predecessors, the Hostetler variant specifically addresses the excess-zeroes that often result from field surveys of rare species by incorporating the flexibility to model data with negative binomial and zero-inflated Poisson distributions in addition to the default Poisson distribution typically employed in N-mixture models (Royle 2004, Hostetler and Chandler 2015).
-State-space abundance models rely on repeated observations from the same location to evaluate abundance with relation to the detection process.
+Our general modeling approach used state-space abundance models (also known as N-mixture models; Royle 2004), which are particularly useful for modeling field data from unmarked animals because they allow for concurrent modeling of abundance and detection probability (Royle 2004).
+Hostetler and Chandler (2015) further modified these models to account for excess zeroes that often result from field surveys of rare species by incorporating the flexibility to model data with negative binomial or zero-inflated Poisson distributions, in addition to the default Poisson distribution typically employed in N-mixture models (Royle 2004, Hostetler and Chandler 2015).
+State-space abundance models rely on repeated observations from the same location to evaluate local abundance while accounting for individuals that go undetected.
 Although the evaluation of factors that influence a species’ detection probability may not be a primary goal of many studies, its inclusion in the process allows for inference about the proportion of null observations (i.e., failures to detect the species of interest when it was actually present during the survey), as well as systematic undercounting that occurs when surveyed organisms are mobile or cryptic.